Invisible Man: Plot summary

 Acting on the son's suggestion, the narrator seeks work at the Liberty Paint factory, renowned for its pure white paint.
 He is assigned first to the shipping department, then to the boiler room, whose chief attendant, Lucius Brockway, is highly paranoid and suspects that the narrator is trying to take his job.
 This distrust worsens after the narrator stumbles into a union meeting, and Brockway attacks the narrator and tricks him into setting off an explosion in the boiler room.
 The narrator is hospitalized and subjected to shock treatment, overhearing the doctors' discussion of him as a possible mental patient.

 After leaving the hospital, the narrator faints on the streets of Harlem and is taken in by Mary Rambo, a kindly old-fashioned woman who reminds him of his relatives in the South.
 He later happens across the eviction of an elderly black couple and makes an impassioned speech that incites the crowd to attack the law enforcement officials in charge of the proceedings.
 The narrator escapes over the rooftops and is confronted by Brother Jack, the leader of a group known as "the Brotherhood" that professes its commitment to bettering conditions in Harlem and the rest of the world.
 At Jack's urging, the narrator agrees to join and speak at rallies to spread the word among the black community.
 Using his new salary, he pays Mary back the rent he owes her and moves into an apartment provided by the Brotherhood.

 The rallies go smoothly at first, with the narrator receiving extensive indoctrination on the Brotherhood's ideology and methods.
 Soon, though, he encounters trouble from Ras the Exhorter, a fanatical black nationalist who believes that the Brotherhood is controlled by whites.
 Neither the narrator nor Tod Clifton, a youth leader within the Brotherhood, is particularly swayed by his words.
 The narrator is later called before a meeting of the Brotherhood and accused of putting his own ambitions ahead of the group.
-He is reassigned to another part of the city to address issues concerning women, seduced by the wife of a Brotherhood member, and eventually called back to Harlem when Clifton is reported missing and the Brotherhood's membership and influence begin to falter.
+He is reassigned to another part of the city to address issues concerning women, seduced by the wife of a Brotherhood member, and eventually called back to Harlem when Clifton is reported missing and Ras's influence in the area begins to grow.